Learn More !

 Gallery navigation often relies on visual signs, landmarks, and spatial assumptions.

-Design Direction / Navigation Apporach
+Design Direction / Navigation Approach

 Provide room previews, artwork locations, and spatial cues before movement.